Research

 WORKING PAPERS

-All the Missing Ladies: Political Selection in High-stakes Contests, (with Selcen Çakır & Konstantinos Matakos)
+All the Missing Ladies: Attribution Bias in Candidate Selection after Electoral Setbacks, (with Selcen Çakır & Konstantinos Matakos), forthcoming in Electoral Studies